-With summer finally here, now is the perfect time to look at one of the most frequent summertime activities grilling outside.
-Unfortunately, this popular activity, according to the National Fire Protection Association, is also the source of about 8,600 home fires annually.
+With summer finally here, now is the perfect time to look at one of the most frequent summertime activities, grilling outside.
+Unfortunately, according to the National Fire Protection Association, this popular activity is also the source of about 8,600 home fires annually.

 10 Tips for Safe Grilling